EliotKhachi/publicZk/202308041621/README.md

 # Escaping The Scarcity Mindset

 There are two ways to escape [The Scarcity Mindset](../202308040127/README.md):
 1. Acquire ultimate power.
 No one can contest your desires or needs.
+Curse God.
 2. Let go of your desires and the fear of death.
 Surrender to God. [[Psalm of David](https://www.biblegateway.com/passage/?search=Psalm+23%3A1-6&version=ESV)]

-Option #1 isn't even a complete escape.
+Option #1 isn't a complete escape.
 No matter how much power you think you have, you will never have complete control.
-For example, you will always have enemies who will attempt and succeed at taking your power.
+Bitterness and resentment results from the feeling of a lack of control.

 Option #2 is the only context-independent way to escape the scarcity mindset.